peterpih/WilliamCargilfield/20151208 Book - The Jigsaw Puzzle.md

 The soldiers ran into the house.
 The looked for Edmund's father.
 "Tell us where he is!" they shouted.
-The children were frightened, but they didn;t say anything.
+The children were frightened, but they didn't say anything.
 The soldiers looked everywhere, but they couldn't find Edmund's father.
 One of the soldiers found a sword.
 "His sword is here," he said, "so he must be here somewhere."
 The soldiers took everyone into a room.
 Some men sat at a big table.
-The looked at the children.
+They looked at the children.
 One of them looked at Kipper.
 "Come here, little boy," he said.
 "Where's your father?" asked the man.